Renovamen/oh-my-cv/README.md

 ## Features

 - Write your resume in Markdown and preview it in real-time online
-- Export to A4 PDF
+- Export to A4 PDFs
+- Import Markdown files from local or URLs
 - Automatic page break
 - Neat template
+- Edit page margins and theme colors
 - Add icons via [Iconify](https://github.com/iconify/iconify) (search for icons on [Icônes](https://icones.js.org/))
 - Open-source static website hosted on [Github Pages](https://pages.github.com/) which doesn't (have the ability to) collect your data